If you are injured at work, you will more than likely be covered by Florida's workers' compensation.

 Diseases and Illnesses

-As discussed before, injuries are not the only thing covered by workers’ compensation. are often covered too.
+As discussed before, injuries are not the only thing covered by workers' compensation.
+Disease and illness are often covered too.

 However, these are pretty obvious examples.
 Other diseases and illnesses are not as easy to prove that they were directly caused at or by their work